 What exactly makes the indoor air so bad?
 Among the pollutants in an office are chemical emissions coming from conventional building materials, furnishings, cleaning products, paints or even office products such as printers, mould and poor ventilation.
 The latter is particularly relevant to the UAE, where access to fresh outdoor air is not possible most of the year, making us dependent on air conditioning systems.

-Having the right ventilation system design at the time of construction and, an operation and maintenance policy that is adhered to, will help to monitor supply of fresh air.
+Having the right ventilation system design at the time of construction and, an operation and maintenance policy that is adhered to will help to monitor the supply of fresh air.
 At Summertown’s LEED Gold certified showroom, sensors have been installed in closed meeting areas to ensure fresh air is pumped in when carbon dioxide levels are high.
 In this way, we have been able to provide 30% more fresh air in our offices than ASHRAE standards.

 To improve air quality, the countless toxins found in our indoor environment—such as formaldehyde, VOCs (volatile organic compounds), trichloroethylene, carbon monoxide and benzene, to name just a few—must be reduced as much as possible.
-Besides having a proper ventilation system, this can be done by using green certified fit-out products and materials with low or no VOC levels, proper housekeeping, and by making sure the office occupancy quote does not exceed standards in workspace design.
+Besides having a proper ventilation system, this can be done by using green certified fit out products and materials with low or no VOC levels, proper housekeeping, and by making sure the office occupancy quote does not exceed standards in workspace design.

-Adding office plants has long been a solution for improving indoor air quality and recently we have seen an increase interest in adding green walls, which are panels of plants grown vertically using hydroponics on structures that can be either free-standing or attached to walls.
+Adding office plants has long been a solution for improving indoor air quality and recently we have seen an increasing interest in adding green walls, which are panels of plants grown vertically using hydroponics on structures that can be either free-standing or attached to walls.
 Not only does this improve air quality, it also provides a visual break, which studies suggest stimulates mental alertness for its occupants.